 Find out how to get your Machu Picchu ticket and other vital information in our story about visiting Machu Picchu for Travel + Leisure.
 Note that since this piece was published new rules have been introduced at the site and two of them will directly impact your visit.
 Now all visitors must have a guide.
 They are available for hire at the entrance and we’re told prices are around 65 soles (about US$20) for a small group.
 Also, entry tickets are now good for morning or afternoon entry only.
 Visitors are no longer able to enter in the morning and again in the afternoon.
 During our second visit, there also seemed to be a lot more guards patrolling the site which is a good thing since we witnessed a lot of people invading roped off areas and sitting and climbing on walls during our first visit when guards were few and far between.

-There’s even more information about Machu Picchu in our post about hiking the Inca Trail to Machu Picchu and in our complete round up of all of the ways you can travel to Machu Picchu (there are more options than you think).
+There’s even more information about Machu Picchu in our post about hiking the Inca Trail to Machu Picchu and in our complete round-up of all of the ways you can travel to Machu Picchu (there are more options than you think).
+And our Sacred Valley Travel Guide includes everything you need to know about exploring the valley’s other Incan archaeological sites, where to eat and drink, how to find the best hotel for you, and other activities you will enjoy in the Sacred Valley in Peru.

 Here’s more about travel in Peru